 There are some very good machines on the market, but many more that are really not so great and will be a constant source of frustration.
 Here are a few tips for making that important purchase:

 Go to a dealer, don’t buy online.
 Please.
 You need to sit at the machine and use it.
 Seriously, bring some fabric to the store and sit at the machine and do what you would do if you owned it.
 You need to get the feel of a machine and ask questions.
-In my case, since I knew free motion was really important to me, I sat at lots of machines and did free motion on some fabric and batting I brought with me.
+When I purchased my first BERNINA, I knew free motion was really important to me, so I sat at lots of machines and did free motion on some fabric and batting I brought with me.
+That is the only way to know for certain if you like the way the machine does what you want it to do.
 Once you purchase a machine you will want guide classes (which come with your BERNINA at the dealer) to get you started and you want to have somewhere you can turn when you need servicing or assistance.
+My dealer, Lisa at Pins and Needles in Mt.
+Kisco NY is terrific.
+She answers all my questions, helps me troubleshoot and services my machine.

 Don’t be dazzled by lots of fancy stitches.
 Many people fall into this trap—this machine does 400 stitches but this one does 10,000 (I am exaggerating).
 You may not need 10,000 kinds of stitches.
 No, let me assure you, you DON’T need 10,000 kinds of stitches (although my BERNINAs both have plenty to choose from).
 Which brings me to the next important point: